 The Dialectics of Stances

-What matters in sociology and anthropology are the actors themselves.
-The analyses of normative action social scientists propose are largely derivative.
+What matters in sociology and anthropology are ‘the actors themselves’.
+The analyses of normative action that social scientists propose are largely derivative.
 The actors themselves are moral actors.
 They judge, evaluate, criticize themselves, others, and institutions all the time.
 The ethical systems that social scientists derive from books are so many formalizations of ordinary ethical conduct that they encounter in the field (Boltanski and Thévenot, 1991).
-In good pragmatic fashion, do not assume that the actors have read Aristotle, Kant or Rawls.
-Rather, they assume that the make explicit, formalize and systematize the judgments, evaluations, justifications and critiques actors rely upon in their everyday life.
+In good pragmatic fashion, social scientists do not assume that the actors have read Aristotle, Kant or Rawls.
+Rather, they assume that the great authors make explicit, formalize and systematize the judgments, evaluations, justifications and critiques actors rely upon in their everyday life.
 The moral systems come from everyday life.

 When we think about ethics and morality, we assume that the individuals are free, or at least able to change their conduct, their practices, and, ultimately, themselves too in accordance with normative standards they subscribe to.
 In other words, ethics presupposes the “causality of freedom” (Kant).
 That does not mean that we make abstraction of the historical, social and cultural preconditions of the good life and assume that the good life is possible without social welfare.
 To the contrary, the reference to universality and humanity that characterizes moral reflection connects the well-being of the individual to the welfare of the community.

 What defines ethics is not just freedom, but also a decentering of the self and the adoption of a normative, disinterested, anti-utilitarian stand.
 The stance of the first person (Ego) is essential, but so is its opening to the other (Alter).
-With the opening towards the other in thought, but above all in and through communication and interaction, Ego and Alter form a We (Nos).
-At first, the We is opposed to a Them, but thanks to a further decentering and a further exchange of perspectives, which is built into language as presupposition and telos, a universalizing tendency comes into play and the subjects consider their actions from the transcendent perspective of an “unlimited community of communication” (Apel, 1973, Habermas, 1981).
+With the opening towards the other in thought, but above all in and through communication and interaction, Ego and Alter form a ‘We’ (Nos).
+At first, the ‘We’ is opposed to a ‘Them’, but thanks to a further decentering and a further exchange of perspectives, which is built into language as presupposition and telos, a universalizing tendency comes into play and the subjects consider their actions from the transcendent perspective of an “unlimited community of communication” (Apel, 1973, Habermas, 1981).

-Ethical life is indeed animated, as Keane (2015, 2016) has brilliantly shown in his reconstruction of the natural and social histories of ethical conduct, by a dialectics of interlocking stances – from the first to the second and the third person perspective to an all-encompassing We that, at the limit, coincides with the perspective of a self-conscious humanity within the self.
+Ethical life is indeed animated, as Keane (2015, 2016) has brilliantly shown in his reconstruction of the natural and social histories of ethical conduct, by a dialectics of interlocking stances – from the first to the second and the third person perspective to an all-encompassing ‘We’ that, at the limit, coincides with the perspective of a self-conscious humanity within the self.
 Ethics lives first and foremost in intersubjective communication and social interaction.
 To the extent that it presupposes a reflexive self that connects the personal to the universal, interaction is the locus where “the I that is a We” and “the We that is an I” (Hegel) meet and intersect.

-While interaction and communication progressively expand the bonds of friendship between I and you to our , transforming the interpersonal bonds into a solidarity that eventually encompasses all the anonymous members of an imagined community, the internal conversation transposes this solidary community back into the self (Vandenberghe, 2014: 100-153).
+While interaction and communication progressively expand the bonds of friendship between I and you to our neighbors, transforming the interpersonal bonds into a solidarity that eventually encompasses all the anonymous members of an ‘imagined community’, the internal conversation transposes this solidary community back into the self (Vandenberghe, 2014: 100-153).
 In this way, thanks to reflexivity and the dialogics of interlocking stances, Kant’s imperative of universality can be joined to Aristotle’s quest of the good life, but without its communitarian restrictions and with a stronger emphasis on social welfare.